Skip to main content

 The approach

 A structured intake system that captures issue type, location, urgency, and contact info from the start.
-Tickets move through a status lifecycle (Open → In Progress → Resolved) with optional email notifications at each stage.
+Tickets move through a status lifecycle (Open โ†’ In Progress โ†’ Resolved) with optional email notifications at each stage.
 The staff view lets teams filter, assign, and update without a separate CMS.
 Accessible throughout: keyboard navigation, ARIA roles, and WCAG 2.1 AA contrast baked in from the start, not added after.

 Why it matters

 A 311 system residents actually use is a force multiplier for public works teams.
 Fewer repeat calls, less manual logging, and a visible record of resolved issues that builds community trust.
-Staff time saved on intake translates directly to faster response times, the metric residents and city councils actually track.
-The same pattern applies to any city that still runs service requests out of a shared inbox.
+Staff time saved on intake translates directly to faster response times โ€” the metric residents and city councils actually track.